 Conveyancing: You Must Use a Gibraltar Solicitor

-This is a firm requirement and one that catches some buyers off guard.
+This is a firm requirement that catches some buyers off guard.
 All property transactions in Gibraltar must be completed through a solicitor qualified in Gibraltar law.
 A UK solicitor cannot handle a Gibraltar conveyance, and a Spanish abogado cannot either.
-Gibraltar has its own legal system (based on English common law but with local statutes) and its own qualified legal practitioners.
+Gibraltar has its own legal system, based on English common law but with local statutes, and its own qualified legal practitioners.

 Mortgages for Foreign Buyers

 Gibraltar banks do lend to foreign buyers, including non-residents.
-This is one of the more attractive aspects of the market for international purchasers who do not want to or cannot pay in full with cash.
+This is one of the more attractive aspects of the market for international purchasers who prefer not to pay entirely in cash.

-However, the deposit requirements for non-resident buyers are higher than for Gibraltar residents.
+The deposit requirements for non-resident buyers are higher than for Gibraltar residents.
 Typically, non-resident foreign buyers should expect to put down between 25% and 40% of the purchase price.
-The precise requirement depends on the lender, the buyer's income profile, the property type, and the loan-to-value the bank is comfortable with.
+The precise requirement depends on the lender, the buyer's income profile, the property type, and the loan-to-value ratio the bank is comfortable with.

-Gibraltar's currency is the Gibraltar Pound, which is pegged at exactly 1:1 with the British Pound Sterling.
+Gibraltar's currency is the Gibraltar Pound, pegged at exactly 1:1 with British Pounds Sterling.
 For UK buyers, there is no currency risk.
-For buyers in euros, US dollars, or other currencies, exchange rate movements will affect the effective cost of your mortgage repayments and the purchase price itself.
+For buyers paying in euros, US dollars, or other currencies, exchange rate movements will affect the effective cost of mortgage repayments and the purchase price itself.

 Leasehold vs Freehold